Alejandra Silva

 Alejandra María Silva García-Baquero (born 16 February 1983) is a Spanish publicist and political activist.

-Early career
+Early life and career

+Silva was born in La Coruña to Ignacio Silva, a businessman and the former Vice President of Real Madrid Football Club.

 Silva worked as an intern in The Farm ad agency in Madrid, and in 2005 she accepted a position in sales and marketing at a private firm in the airplane industry.